jphaupt/phdthesis_haupt/feedback/andreas_defence.md

 * Page 89 (and possibly other places): Ref 285 is not the correct one for HEAT

-woops!! *Definitely* need to change that.
 The citation key is correct, might have been a build issue with latex.
-Try again!
+Went away with latex rebuild.
+Weird.

 * Figure 6.1: Pls check the upper two graphics.
 To me they look absolutely similar.